 Photo:Nibutani folk handicraft association

-Although Nibutani Ita is assumed to be a tray because of its shape, a song in the folklore of Ainu, Uepekere, mentions Nibutani Ita as a plate on which food was served directly.
-Blades were a must item for Ainu life and to be able to use the blades skillfully gave men status.
-For this reason, an Ainu man would put all his energy into making a carved wooden item for a woman who he fancied when they reached marriageable age.
-With this background, the Ainu-carved wooden items, including Nibutani Ita, have long been used as expensive gifts, presents for exchange or commercial items.
+Although Nibutani Carved Trays are assumed to be a tray because of its shape, an Ainu language folk tale, Uepekere, mentions them as a plate on which food was served.
+Blades were an essential item for Ainu life, and being able to use the blades skillfully gave men social status.
+For this reason, an Ainu man would put all his energy into making a carved wooden item for a woman who he liked, when they reached marriageable age.
+With this background, the Ainu carved wooden items, including Nibutani ita, have long been used as expensive gifts, presents for exchange, or commercial items.
+Between the years of 1854-1859, it was recorded that Nibutani ita was among the gifts to the government of the Matsumae domain (now Hokkaido prefecture).
+In 1873, Nibutani Carved Trays were exhibited at the Vienna World Exposition.
+The trays were designated as a traditional national craft in March 2013.
+This was the first time for a craft made in Hokkaido to be designated as a traditional national craft.

 Photo:Nibutani folk handicraft association

-- 1. Sokodori (making the base of the tray)
+- 1. Making the base of the tray

-Nibutani Ita uses wooden boards made from, for example, Cercidiphyllum japonicum or walnut tree grown in Hokkaido.
-The wooden boards have to be dried for three years before being used.
-Firstly, an Arabori (rough carving) is carved into the dried board and the depth of the tray can be adjusted in this process.
-Sokodori is the process of carving carefully and making the base of the tray smooth and even, using a kind of spatula shaped knife called a Kawadachi Bocho (flat spatula-like shape with blade at the top).
-During the Arabori processs, a machine called a Senban that carves while rotating cannot be used for the square Nibutani Ita, so a square tray takes longer to make compared to a round tray.
+Wooden boards made from Japanese Judas trees or walnut trees grown in Hokkaido are used for Nibutani ita.
+The wooden boards are dried for three years before being used.
+First, the boards are roughly carved, and the depth of the tray is adjusted.
+Next, the base of the tray is carved carefully with a knife called kawadachi bocho which has a flat spatula shaped blade at the top, to smoothen the surface and make the depth of the tray even.
+When the wooden boards are roughly carved, a machine called senban that carves while rotating cannot be used for the square Nibutani ita, so a square tray takes longer to produce compared to a round tray.

 - 2. Finishing the back

-Nibutani Ita is a wooden product so the back also has to be treated carefully.
-The edges have to be neatly rounded by Mentori (chamfering).
-This process determines how good it feels to touch when the product is finished.
+As Nibutani ita is a wooden product, the back also has to be treated carefully.
+The edges are neatly rounded.
+This process determines the pleasant feel of the product when it is finished and held in one's hand.

-The main pattern on Nibutani Ita tends to be Aiushinoka and the pattern is carved by shaving inside slightly for doublet carving.
-The expression of Nibutani Ita is enhanced by the three-dimensional effect of the doublet carving.
+The thorn-shaped pattern, aiushnoka is often used as the main pattern for Nibutani ita.
+The inner side of the main pattern is carved when carving double lines.
+The expression of Nibutani ita is enhanced by the three-dimensional effect of the double line carving.

-Ramuramunoka lines are carved between the Mourenoka and Shikunoka using a chisel called an Into that is used to carve seals.
-When Ramuramunoka lines are carved, the wood grain has to be in a lengthwise direction.
-Ramuramunoka lines are often used between patterns for Nibutani Ita.
+Before carving ramramnoka (scale patterns) between the mourenoka and shiknoka patterns, lines for the scale patterns are carved with a chisel called into, which is used to carve signature stamps.
+When these lines are carved, the wood grain has to be in a lengthwise direction.
+Ramramnoka patterns are often used between patterns for Nibutani ita.

-The squares carved in Process 5 have to be lifted up one by one to make scale shapes.
-When the scale shape is made, the scales have to be lifted towards the center from the left and right.
+The squares carved in Process 5 are lifted up one by one to make the ramramnoka scale shapes.
+When the scale shape is made, the scales are lifted towards the center from the left and right.
 Half of the squares are carved in this process.
-The expression unique to Nibutani Ita is determined by the texture of the Ramuramunoka lines.
+The expression unique to Nibutani ita is determined by the texture of the ramramnoka carvings.

 - 7. Finishing

-Details have to be finely and carefully tuned to finish the Nibutani Ita.
+Details are finely and carefully adjusted to finish the Nibutani ita.

 Biratori Ainu Bunka Joho Center